pavelkogan/blog-posts/2014-05-23-luks-full-disk-encryption.md

 ## Set up partitions (LVM on LUKS)

-This is is well-documented elsewhere, so I won't be explaining it.
+This is well-documented elsewhere, so I won't be explaining it.
 If something is unfamiliar to you, I recommend reading the [ArchWiki page](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS) on the subject before proceeding.

 ~~~
 parted -s /dev/sda mklabel msdos